erinosb/HTSF_workshop/01_RNAseq_alignment.md

   ../03_processedInput/Gm10847_R2_trim.fastq.gz              # Input .fastq reads to align... paired end R2
 ```

-To execute the tophat command, we need to use the Load Sharing Facility (LSF) using bsub commands.
+To execute our tophat command, we will use the Load Sharing Facility (LSF) using bsub commands.

 ONE OPTION...